 If a transform node in Slicer has a transformation with “to parent” direction (e.g., it was computed like that or a “from parent” transform got inverted) then:

 - linear transforms: the transform is automatically converted to “from parent” direction.
-See [developer page](See examples and other developer information in Developer guide for more details about this conversion.

 - warping transforms: the transform is saved as special inverse transform class that most ITK-based applications cannot interpret.
 If compatibility with other applications is needed, the transform can be converted to a displacement field before saving.